 I study extreme heat and human health.

-Among all kinds of extreme weather events, heat waves cause the most death.
+Among all kinds of extreme weather events, heat waves are the most deadly.
 Heat waves are projected to become more frequent, more intense, and longer in duration with climate change.
 My research helps us prepare for a warmer world.

 Extreme heat's present and future